 7When dividing the sample into 10-year age groups, the value of N{jt} ranges from 56,348 items (for the 20-29 year old group) to 117,104 items (for the 50-59 year old group).
-The number of individuals in each group ranges from 1393 (for the 20-29 year old group) to 4059 (for the 40-49 year old group).
+The number of households in each group ranges from 1393 (for the 20-29 year old group) to 4059 (for the 40-49 year old group).

-A second notable result from Figure 6 is that the contribution of almost every major product group to the weight effect is increasing with age.
+product group to the weight effect is increasing with age.
 This is an interesting result because, by definition, the larger a given age group's group-specific basket is, the smaller will be the weights on the items in the common basket for that age group (ω{nit}) and hence the smaller will be the deviation of the given group's weight on a specific item from the aggregate expenditure weight on that item $(\Delta \omega{njt})$.
-Thus, one might suspect that the result of Figure 6 is a result of younger individuals' having smaller weights on the common basket.
+Thus, one might suspect that the result of Figure 6 is a result of younger households' having smaller weights on the common basket.
 However, measuring the total weight on the common and group-specific baskets by age group reveals that the weight on the common basket actually decreases monotonically with age, from a high of 86.8% for the 20-29 year old group to a low of 73.7% for the 60-69 year old age group.
-What is driving the growing weight effect with age is the fact that the correlation between the two terms in the weight effect - $\Delta \omega{njt}$ and $\overline{\ln(\pi{nt})}$ - becomes larger with age.8 This pattern is generally observed even within each major item group.
-The conclusion that can be drawn from this is that younger individuals tend to spend relatively more on items with lower average inflation rates, while older individuals tend to spend relatively more on items with relatively higher inflation rates.
+What is driving the growing weight effect with age is the fact that the correlation between the two terms in the weight effect - $\Delta \omega{nit}$ and $\overline{\ln(\pi{nt})}$ - becomes larger with age.8 This pattern is generally observed even within each major item group.
+The conclusion that can be drawn from this is that younger households tend to spend relatively more on items with lower average inflation rates, while older households tend to spend relatively more on items with relatively higher inflation rates.